simon-shd/libltc-napi-limited/README.md

 ## License

 Since libltc is released under the LGPLv3 license, I believe this module must be released under the same license, even though no modifications were made to the underlying libltc code.
-I think any software created using this module doesn't have to be LGPLv3, since the module can be replaced by the end user. (but I'm not a legal scholar, so read up on the licenses and make your own conclusions).
+I think any software created using this module doesn't have to be LGPLv3, since the module can be replaced by the end user. **I'm not a legal expert, so read up on the licenses and make your own conclusions.**

 [LGPLv3 License](http://www.gnu.org/licenses/lgpl-3.0.txt)